kecosz/EcohNet/README.md

 # EcohNet
 This is the source code for [Suzuki et al. (2022), “Decomposing predictability to identify dominant causal drivers in complex ecosystems”](https://www.biorxiv.org/content/10.1101/2022.03.14.484197v1.full).
-To set up an environment to analyze your own data, follow steps below (assumes Mathematica is installed):
+To set up an environment to analyze your own data, follow steps below (assuming Mathematica is installed):

 1. Download and unzip ecohnet.zip
 2. Open ecohnet_main.nb